huwcbjones/COMP1206/Assignment_2/README.txt

 		    OS X/Unix:
             	java -cp "{$OUTPUT_DIR}:lib/*" {$CLASSNAME}

 	Alternatively, if you have maven, run "mvn package" in the base directory of my submission.
-This will create 3 jar's and copy the required dependencies to lib/*.
+This will create 3 executable jar's and copy the required dependencies to lib/*.
 	This allows you to start the:
-	- Auction Server Client with    "java -cp "lib/*" -jar BiddrClient.jar";
+	- Auction Server Client with    "java -jar BiddrClient.jar";
-	- Auction Server GUI with       "java -cp "lib/*" -jar BiddrServer.jar";
+	- Auction Server GUI with       "java -jar BiddrServer.jar";
-	- Headless Auction Server with  "java -cp "lib/*" -jar biddrd.jar";
+	- Headless Auction Server with  "java -jar biddrd.jar";
-	It also means you don't have to copy the keystore, log4j2 config file file (log4j2.xml) or image resources to the output directory.
+	It also means you don't have to copy the keystore, log4j2 config file (log4j2.xml) or image resources to the output directory.

   ______      _                 _
  |  ____|    | |               (_)